4K, Ultra HD, 4K Ultra HD – call it what you want, the 'four times HD' TV technology is here to stay.

 Then you need a source.
-This can now be as simple as an app - Amazon, Netflix and YouTube all offer streaming 4K content, not only on 4K TVs and 4K Blu-ray players but also on 4K streaming boxes such as the Amazon Fire TV, Google Chromecast Ultra and, if the rumours are true, the new Apple TV box.
+This can now be as simple as an app - Amazon, Netflix and YouTube all offer streaming 4K content, not only on 4K TVs and 4K Blu-ray players but also on 4K streaming boxes such as the Apple TV 4K, Amazon Fire TV 4K, and Google Chromecast Ultra.

 How can you stream 4K video?

-Netflix 4K streaming arrived in 2014, with House of Cards: Season 2 making history as the first 4K streaming content from the service, and Breaking Bad in 4K following soon after.
-We now have over 100 titles, including Black Mirror, Daredevil, Narcos, Power and Marco Polo.
+Netflix 4K streaming arrived in 2014, with House of Cards: Season 2 making history as the first 4K content streamed by the service, with Breaking Bad in 4K following soon after.
+There are now over 100 titles, including Daredevil, Narcos, Marco Polo, Star Trek and Stranger Things.
 Naturally, more content – mainly original – is being added all the time.

-To watch Netflix 4K you will need a 4K TV with the HEVC codec that Netflix is using in order to play the content, which is pretty much all the 2016 and 2017 4K TVs brought out by the big brands.
+To watch Netflix 4K you will need a 4K TV that supports the HEVC codec that Netflix is using in order to play the content, which is pretty much all 4K TVs brought out by the big brands since 2016.
 You'll find the necessary 4K content on your compatible TV's Netflix app.

 YouTube also has a selection of 4K videos, but unless you're watching on a 4K TV, you'll need to make sure you have a compatible 4K monitor.
-YouTube uses the VP9 codec developed by Google, and it's been running in the Chrome browswer since 2013.
+YouTube uses the VP9 codec developed by Google, and it's been running in the Chrome browser since 2013.
 As with HEVC, you'll need to make sure your TV or monitor support VP9 before trying to stream.
-For those who have the required hardware, there's even an 8K video.
+For those who have the required hardware, YouTube even has an 8K video lurking on the service.

 What about 4K media streamers?